-A regression model was generated to accommodate all the factors correlated with IP and the change in CIPS score with these factors.
-Pressure based maternal relationship predicted the highest increase in the CIPS score (3.49 units), and self-esteem predicted the highest decrease in CIPS score (-4.19 units).
-It's noted that while lack of communication was the predominant family dynamic reported by the students, it was the pressure based maternal relationship that had the highest predicting value.
-The other family dynamics didn't do well when testing the model.
-This model provides insight to identifying high risk students and also possible solutions to address IP, such as helping students boost their self-esteem and treating depression and burnout.
+25 A regression model was generated to accommodate all the factors correlated with IP and the change in CIPS 26 score with these factors.
+Pressure based maternal relationship predicted the highest increase in the CIPS 27 score (3.49 units), and self-esteem predicted the highest decrease in CIPS score (-4.19 units).
+It's noted that 28 while lack of communication was the predominant family dynamic reported by the students, it was the 29 pressure based maternal relationship that had the highest predicting value.
+The other family dynamics didn't 30 do well when testing the model.
+This model provides insight to identifying high risk students and also possible 31 solutions to address IP.
+(Namely helping students increase their self-esteem and treating depression and 32 burnout.)